All Episodes

 You're raising, I think, a key question now.

-And the FBI, which has still got a investigation going on, they have to continue to find out what the truth is.
+The question is, should the four different committees in Congress in the Senate, two in the House and the FBI, which has still got an investigation going on, they have to continue to find out what the truth is.

-Will Obama will Obama pardon her for crimes committed or it may have been committed?
+Will Obama pardon her for crimes committed or may have been committed?

-I think he's probably debating that set subject right at the as we speak.
+I think he's probably debating that subject right as we speak.

 At the end of the day, if he thinks that there's no stopping a possible indictment.